AdamSobieski/Narratology/Content/Automata.md

 ## Language Integrated Query (LINQ)

 Method chaining can utilize the contextual states of automata navigators.
-As `TState` would be defined by developers, navigators' states could provide either acontextual or contextual methods for filtering or transforming elements in enumerables or streams.
+As `TState` would be defined by developers, navigators' states could provide either acontextual or contextual methods for filtering, transforming, or performing actions upon elements in enumerables or streams.

 ```cs
 public static IEnumerable<TInput> Where<TState, TInput>